lnug/related-meetups/README.md

-JSinLondon
+Related Meetups
 ==========

-A list of all JS events in London
+A list of all related meet-up events in London

 # DimSumJS
 * https://dimsumjs.github.io/